The 'Missing Units'

 Once you have located the enemy, most sane commanders would like to kill them without getting their own forces killed first :-)

-To reach the enemy we need to develop a means of landing troops from sea or air, fording rivers, repairing bridges etc. etc.
+To reach the enemy we need to develop a means of landing troops from sea or air, fording rivers and so on.
+Since real infantry moves slower than tanks, they need transport.
+The existing Armoured Personnel Carrier (APC) is too limited.
+We need :-

 Protecting your capital units